kontent-ai/sample-app-express-js/README.md

 ![push webhook](/assets/pushnotifications-webhook.png)

 For the __URL address__, use the /push endpoint, e.g. `https://mysite.com/push`.
-You can also run the project locally as in [Sending push notifications](https://github.com/Kentico/kontent-sample-app-express-js#automatic-content-translation) and enter the ngrok URL with /push at the end.
+You can also run the project locally as in the [Automatic content translation](https://github.com/Kentico/kontent-sample-app-express-js#automatic-content-translation) section and enter the ngrok URL with /push at the end.

 Copy the __Secret__ and add it to `.env` with the "pushSecret" key: